 A3.
 Respect for Rights

-IACH members are respectful of legal, civic, and moral rights of others.
+IACH members are respectful of the legal, civic, and moral rights of others.

 IACH members conduct their practice in a way that safeguards the dignity and rights of their clients.